Messi-Q/ReChecker/README.md

 1. `SmConVulDetector.py`
 * Interface to project, uses functionality from other code files.
-* Fetches each gadget, cleans, buffers, trains Word2Vec model, vectorizes, passes to neural net.
+* Fetches each gadget, cleans, buffers, trains Word2Vec model, vectorizes, passes to the neural net.
 2. `clean_fragment.py`
 * For each gadget, replaces all user variables with "VAR#" and user functions with "FUN#".
 * Removes content from string and character literals.